 Wind on the Water – Crosby and Nash

 The two key songs book-end Wind on the Water – opener ‘Carry Me’ is surprisingly direct and structured for Crosby, but it’s emotionally gripping with the final verse about his mother’s death, and the chorus harmonies are beautiful.
 The duo collaborated on ‘To the Last Whale…’, and the opening mass is beautiful before the ecological cetacean ballad.
-Nash tries to provide some balance with the rock on ‘Take The Money And Run’, but without Stills the duo feel like less than the sum of their parts.
+Nash tries to provide some balance with the rocking ‘Take The Money And Run’, but without Stills the duo are like less than the sum of their parts.

 It’s worth hearing the best songs here, but Wind on the Water feels too much like product to be fully worthwhile.

-CSN – Crosby, Stills, and Nash
+CSN – Crosby, Stills & Nash

 After a failed attempt at a Crosby, Stills, Nash, and Young reunion album in 1976, which eventually became The Stills-Young Band’s Long May You Run, the original trio released their second album in 1977.
-Unlike their earlier social concerns, their lyrics are largely focused on relationships, and with its smooth sound it’s comparable to Fleetwood Mac’s Rumours, released the same year.
+Unlike their earlier social concerns, their lyrics are largely focused on relationships, and with its smooth sound, it’s comparable to Fleetwood Mac’s Rumours, released the same year.

-CSN is surprisingly accomplished; it’s not as effortlessly vital as their first two albums, but at its best it showcases mature songs that reflect the trio growing up.
+CSN is surprisingly accomplished; it’s not as effortlessly vital as their first two albums, but at its best, it showcases mature songs that reflect the trio growing up.

-Daylight Again – Crosby, Stills, and Nash
+Daylight Again – Crosby, Stills & Nash

 Even though it was released under the trio’s name, Daylight Again is essentially a collaboration between Stills and Nash.
 David Crosby was largely incapacitated by drug problems by this time, only contributing one song, and he’s even absent vocally as other vocalists like Art Garfunkel and Timothy B Schmitt are used to fill his place.
 For a 1982 album, Daylight Again is organic sounding, with plenty of acoustic guitars – the backing for ‘Might As Well Have A Good Time’ is pared down to some simple keyboards, while the title track is only Stills’ guitar and banjo.